The Ultimate Guide to Credit Card Protection and How to Use It

 The Takeaway

 Credit card protection can be one of the great benefits of using a credit card.
-While some credit card protections are standard, including fraud protection, it can be helpful to weigh what protection offers are important to you and what you’ll get the most use out of if you’re adding on any others.
-With credit card payment protection insurance, for instance, you can get protection if something were to happen that prevented you from paying your bills, but you’ll owe an added monthly fee.
+While some credit card protections are standard, including fraud protection, it can be helpful to consider what protection offers are most important to you before paying for additional services.

 FAQ